Technology

 Overview

-SenorLiving.org provides a good overview from how technology can help older adults.
+SenorLiving.org provides a good overview of how technology can help older adults.
 It also defines some of the “best gadgets” for older adults such as fitness trackers, medical alert systems and smart home devices.

 Tech for Aging in Place

 The San Francisco-based Institute on Aging has a good online overview of smart technology to help older adults live independently.
-The guide covers many topics including caregiving at home, tools for healthy living and resources for socialization and support.
+The guide covers many topics, including caregiving at home, tools for healthy living and resources for socialization and support.

 Potential for Abuse